GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 pubDate: May 17, 2018
 collection: announcements
 permalink: announcements/mspkichanges/
 description: Upcoming changes regarding Microsoft's Trusted Root Program could impact your agency.
-The Federal PKI Policy Authority has elected to remove our U.S. Government Root CA certificate (Federal Common Policy CA [FCPCA/COMMON]) from the Microsoft Trust Store. <br><br> This change will cause Windows users to receive errors when encountering instances of an Federal PKI CA-issued certificate.
+The Federal PKI Policy Authority has elected to remove our U.S. Government Root CA certificate (Federal Common Policy CA) from the Microsoft Trust Store. <br><br> This change will cause Windows users to receive errors when encountering instances of an Federal PKI CA-issued certificate.
 You can mitigate the impact for the government intranets and government-furnished equipment by using configuration management tools for federal devices.
 This announcement will be updated with new information and procedures as soon as they are available.
 ---

 Upcoming changes regarding Microsoft's Trusted Root Program could impact your agency.
-The Federal PKI Policy Authority has requested that Microsoft **remove** our U.S. Government Root CA certificate (Federal Common Policy CA [FCPCA/COMMON]) from Microsoft's globally distributed Certificate Trust List (CTL).
+The Federal PKI Policy Authority has requested that Microsoft **remove** our U.S. Government Root CA certificate (Federal Common Policy CA [COMMON]) from Microsoft's globally distributed Certificate Trust List (CTL).

 {% include alert-info.html content="The Federal PKI Policy Authority is working with Microsoft on the timeline for removing COMMON.
 As more information and additional procedures become available, this announcement will be updated.
 Please watch for updates from the Federal PKI listserves, ICAM listservs, and the ICAM Sub-committee." %}